iluwatar/java-design-patterns/arrange-act-assert/README.md

 **Programmatic Example**

 We need to write comprehensive and clear unit test suite for a class.
+Using the Arrange/Act/Assert pattern in Java testing ensures clarity.

 Let's first introduce our `Cash` class to be unit tested.